synman/OctoPrint-Servospindle/README.md

     https://github.com/synman/OctoPrint-Servospindle/archive/master.zip

 You'll need **pigpiod** installed somewhere accessible to your Octoprint server.
-It can be running on the same machine as Octoprint or it can installed on a remote computer.
+It can be running on the same machine as Octoprint or it can be installed on a remote computer.

 The dependent **gpiozero** and **pigpio** libraries as installed automatically with Servo Spindle.